goblinfactory/konsole/README.md

 # Konsole
-home of ProgressBar ( C# console progress bar with support for single or multithreaded progress updates ) and MockConsole ( The only 100%-ish* System.Console compatible console mock, supporting color printing as well as .CursorTop and .CursorLeft.
+home of ProgressBar ( C# console progress bar with support for single or multithreaded progress updates ) and TestConsole ( The only 100%-ish* System.Console compatible test console, supporting color printing as well as .CursorTop and .CursorLeft.

 ![install-package Goblinfactory.Konsole](install-package.png)